BOJ's Suzuki says central bank should allow yield curve to steepen more

 His remarks underscore a growing concern among policymakers over the rising costs of the BOJ’s monetary easing, which has failed to fire up inflation to its elusive 2% inflation target.

+The BOJ boosted asset purchases in March and April, and launched a new facility to funnel funds via financial institutions to cash-strapped firms under the COVID-19 financial distress in a package of steps that expires next March.

+Market players widely view an extension as a done deal, with the BOJ leaning toward a decision at its Dec.
+17-18 rate review.

-Reporting by Leika Kihara; Editing by Chris Gallagher and Ana Nicolaci da Costa
+Reporting by Leika Kihara; Additional reporting by Kentaro Sugiyama and Tetsushi Kajimoto; Editing by Chris Gallagher, Ana Nicolaci da Costa and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.